PagerDuty/developer-docs/docs/REST-API/18-PCL-Overview.md

 [boolean] and [boolean] -> [boolean]
 ```

 No conversions are performed; returns `false` if either arg is not a `boolean` type.
+Returns `false` if either args is a [Non-Boolean Evaluation].
 Can be used with boolean literals or be used for creating nested expressions by joining the other operators.
 Has higher precedence than `or`, but lower predence than `not`.

 ##### `or`